 What follows is my provisional translation (in other words, not official or authorized; see here for more) of a prayer from ʻAbduʼl-Bahá, the original text of which is published in Ḥaḍrat-i-ʻAbduʼl-Bahá: Majmúʻiy-i-Munáját-há, p.
 39 (passage no. 38).

 He is God

 O Thou kind Lord!
 Sever this heart from all attachments, and with every one of Thy joyful tidings bestow gladness upon this soul.
-Free me from the fetters of friend and stranger alike, and captivate me with Thy love, that thereby I may grow completely crazed and maddened for Thee, such that I may neither desire nor seek aught else but Thee; that I may search for no other path but Thine, and refrain from uttering aught else but Thy mystery; and that, even as the bird of dawn, I may be held captive in the snare of Thy love, and lift up day and night, fervently and tearfully, the cry of “Yá Bahá’u’l-Abhá!”
+Free me from the fetters of friend and stranger alike, and captivate me with Thine affection, that I may grow madly in love with Thee; that I may neither desire nor seek aught else but Thee; that I may search for no other path but Thine; that I may refrain from uttering aught else but Thy mystery; and that, even as the bird of dawn, I may be held captive in the snare of Thy love, and lift up day and night, fervently and tearfully, the cry of “Yá Bahá’u’l-Abhá!”

 A typescript of the complete Persian text of this prayer appears below.